 Standing and seated capacities are included for ceremonies since these numbers may be totally different than the corresponding numbers for receptions.

 By now you should have a rough idea of how many people will be attending.
-If not, its time to zero in on the number, since many facilities want a deposit based on an estimated head count.
+If not, it’s time to zero in on the number, since many facilities want a deposit based on an estimated head count.
 Look at the capacity figures for each event location.
 Seated or sit-down capacity refers to guests seated at tables.
 Standing capacity refers to a function where the majority of guests are not seated, such as a champagne/hors d’oeuvres reception.
-Keep track of those facilities that are compatible with your guest count, or ad them to your MyGuide favorites.
+Keep track of those facilities that are compatible with your guest count, or add them to your MyGuide favorites.
 If you’re planning well in advance and don’t have your guest list whittled down yet, then you’ll just have to estimate and refine the count as the date draws near.
 There is a world of difference in cost and planning effort between an intimate party of 60 and a large wedding with over 200 guests, so pin down your numbers as soon as you can.

 In general, the seated capacity for meetings is listed as a range or a maximum.
 Sometimes, specific spaces are named along with their individual capacities.
 Occasionally, seating configurations are also provided: theater-style (auditorium row seating with chairs arranged closely together), classroom-style (an organized table-and-chair arrangement, usually in rows) and conference-style (seating around tables).